SSlavi70/AI-idea-project/README.md

-# Project Title

-Addition to Traffic Light Management Systems for Faster and Safer Passage of Emergency Vehicles
+# Addition to Traffic Light Management Systems for Faster and Safer Passage of Emergency Vehicles

 ## Summary